Let us tell you about working on a Christian Camp...

 Working on a Christian Camp is just like working at most other camps and if you have a religious background this could be a great match for you!
 Most Christian camps welcome staff from all walks of life and as long as you have an open mind and are respectful of the camp values then it’s well worth opening your application up to these camps!
 Check out our Day in the Life experience below and drop us an email at email@example.com if you have any questions or would like some further information.

 Yay that’s great to hear - the demand for Christian international staff is very high!
-Lots of our Christian Camp Directors specifically fly over to London in January and February to meet and hire international Christian staff in our exclusive Salvation Army and ECCC Recruitment Fairs.
+Lots of our Christian Camp Directors specifically fly over to London in February to meet and hire international Christian staff in our exclusive Christian Camp Recruitment Fair which is in partnership with the Episcopal, Presbyterian, Methodist, Church of Christ and Lutheran camp communities.
 If this is something you are interested in please contact us at Christians@campamerica.co.uk and we can help you move forwards with your application!

-In January 2017 we are bringing Salvation Army camps from all over the USA to the UK to hire people on the spot!
-They are looking for practising Christians to work on their amazing camps next summer.
+On February 24th 2018 we are bringing Christian Camp directors from all over the USA to UK to meet you and hire people on the spot!
+They are looking for practising Christians and staff who are willing to work in a Christian environment to work on their amazing camps next summer!

 Location: Queen Elizabeth II Conference Centre, Broad Sanctuary, Westminster,

 If you are Christian at all I would really encourage you to work at a Christian camp because you learn and grow so much spiritually yourself as well as getting to experience all the amazing perks of working at a summer camp.
 And it feels very rewarding have an impact like that on a child, to introduce them to God and potentially change their life.

 If you don’t know the pledge of allegiance, it will become second nature to you after a week!
 The kids all line up at the flag pole to raise the flag and then it’s time for breakfast which we eat with the campers after singing Grace.